sky-uk/etcd-bootstrap/README.md

 ## Command usage

-Create instances inside of an ASG.
+Create instances inside of an ASG or in vSphere.
 Then run:

     ./etcd-bootstrap -o /var/run/bootstrap.conf
     source /var/run/bootstrap.conf